 Before we dive in, let’s talk about why you need a rifle sling in the first place.
-A good sling is more than just a strap—it’s a tool that:
+It’s a tool that:

 -